Security Engineering via Fleet

 • CVE search to identify vulnerable packages

-• Ability to find malicious packages before they cause damage
+• Ability to find malicious packages, plugins and browser extensions before they cause damage

 Hardening via Policies